 - Extra hassle for couriers: Sure, allowing couriers to select locker size is a novel idea.
 But a courier with hundreds of deliveries per day might simply — and rightly — choose to skip this step and leave packages with the front desk.

 - Complicated delivery process: Locker size isn’t the only complication facing a busy courier.
 With Smiota, a courier must search for residents by name, wait on the system to scan their barcodes, and manually sign out.
-It’s time that adds up, and couriers know that.
+This process might add up significant time, and couriers know that.

-- Very large packages won’t fit: Smiota does offer an “overflow” package unit.
+- Very large packages might not fit: Smiota does offer an “overflow” package unit.
 However, even Smiota’s biggest units may fail to accommodate large deliveries like furniture.

 Smiota package locker alternatives